Fast, secure, risk-free booking guaranteed.

 For personal items, we recommend bringing:

 All mandatory gear can be rented if you don’t have your own.
-You can rent it with your guides upon request or from the following store:
+You can rent it with your guides upon request, just let us know when booking!

 Although there can never be guarantee of sun, May in Svalbard brings relatively good and stable weather.
 You’ll sail from point to point and go skiing depending on the weather conditions.
 Your guide will make sure to maximize your skiing time.